live a more balanced and healthy life

-Nancy first started a serious yoga practice in 1999 to ease the stress of parenting three young children, running a household and being a full time graduate student.
-She was hooked by a vigorous style of yoga that helped bring the craziness in her head down to a dull roar and create a sense of calm in her life.
-The physical benefits of yoga were also unmistakable.
-Recurring incapacitating lower back pain disappeared and postpartum urinary incontinence vanished.
+Nancy has been teaching yoga since 2005.
+She first started a serious yoga practice to ease the stress of parenting three young children, running a household and being a full time graduate student.
+Yoga brought the craziness in her head down to a dull roar and helped to cultivate a sense of calm empowerment in her life.
+Back pain that had often prevented her from enjoying life disappeared.
 Nancy uses the practice of yoga in all areas of her life.
-She endeavors to be mindful and compassionate whether she is teaching yoga, doing massage, walking in the woods, playing with her grandchildren or gardening.
+She endeavors to be mindful and compassionate whether she is teaching yoga, walking in the woods, spending time with family, or gardening.

-Nancy is a 500 hour graduate of The Hard & The Soft Yoga Institute with Beryl Bender Birch and a registered yoga teacher with Yoga Alliance.
-She enjoys teaching a Power Yoga practice and modifying her classes to be accessible to everyone.
+Nancy is a 500 hour graduate of The Hard & The Soft Yoga Institute with Beryl Bender Birch, a registered yoga teacher with Yoga Alliance, and a certified Yoga Therapist with IAYT.
+She enjoys adapting yoga to fit the students, not the students to fit yoga.
 She especially loves to teach brand new beginner classes, classes for "Boomers" and a weekly free yoga class for veterans.

 Lydia has been practicing yoga since 2006.
 Initially she began her practice for the physical experience.
 After the birth of her first child, she began to enjoy yoga for the spiritual and emotional benefits that it brings to her life.
 Lydia enjoys a dynamic, physical practice but loves to center her practice and her classes around the breath.
 She brings her lighthearted sense of humor to her teaching, reminding herself and her students not to take yoga too seriously!
-She is passionate about “real food” cooking, green living, and spending time with her two daughters: Lilliana and Zinnia.
+She is passionate about “real food” cooking, green living, and spending time with her daughters: Lilliana, Zinnia, and Sabriel.